tshort/tblr/tblr.typ

 // Special arguments include directives that specify further processing.
 These include:
 // `hooks` -- apply the given function to the cell contents.
 // `sets` -- a list of `set` options to apply for that cell.
-// `within` -- apply to "header" or "body" if supplied
+// `within` -- apply row ranges to "header" or "body" if supplied
 //
 #let cells(..args, within: auto) = {
   (_type_: "cells", within: within) + args.named() + (cells: args.pos())